-Hello this is The Adulting with ADHD Podcast.
-Self-empowerment and tricks and tips for women with ADHD.
-Today I’m going to talk about intermittent fasting.
-Unless you’re living in a bunker somewhere you’ve probably heard of it and you may or may not want to hear about it.
+Is intermittent fasting for ADHD an option for you?
+Uness you’re living in a bunker somewhere you’ve probably heard of it and you may or may not want to hear about it.
 I know I wasn’t really that interested in it.
 And then my cousin piped up and shared her story with me and I’m just blown away by this stuff.
 And so today’s episode is going to be why this type of eating works really well with people with ADHD.
 And so it might be something you want to look into.
 It definitely has helped me over the past month that I tried it.

 What Is Intermittent Fasting?